 The city of Arezzo lies on top of a hill in the middle of the three Tuscan Valleys of Casentino, Valdarno and Valdichiana and its origins date back to Etruscan and Roman times, boasting many important artistic treasures like the magnificent, still-intact Roman Amphitheater.

-Legal Civil Ceremonies can be held in the magnificent Town Hall, Palazzo dei Priori, an original 14th century palace with a wonderful loggia in the famous main square, Piazza della Libertà.
-The Ceremony can be celebrated in one of the Medieval Halls or in the Council Room, unique for its frescoes and paintings by Giorgio Vasari.
+Civil Ceremonies can be held in the magnificent Town Hall, Palazzo dei Priori, an original 14th century palace with a wonderful loggia in the famous main square, Piazza della Libertà.
+The ceremony can be celebrated in one of the Medieval Halls or in the Council Room, unique for its frescoes and paintings by Giorgio Vasari.

-Catholic Ceremonies can be celebrated in one of the gorgeous churches inside the city centre, like the magnificent Cathedral, or Duomo.
 Arezzo also offers a stunning selection of villa hotels, castles and restaurants for a unique Wedding Ceremony and Reception.